gabriel-f-o/VHDL_MIPS_Processor/README.md

   - MOVE $DestReg, $SourceReg
   - BGT $Reg1, $Reg2, Jump_to_line

-The chosen architecture is depicted in the following figure
+The chosen architecture is depicted in the following figure (Check MIPSProcessorDoc.pdf to understand the modifications and all information about this project)

 ![alt text](http://people.cs.pitt.edu/~don/coe1502/current/Unit4a/fig548.jpg)
 Source = https://people.cs.pitt.edu/~don/coe1502/current/Unit4a/Unit4a.html